BDC Hamburger Icon

 Here are a few downsides to extreme competition in the workplace:

-Research shows that people are less motivated by extrinsic factors (competition, cash rewards) and more motivated by intrinsic factors.
-Additionally, extrinsic factors may create a sudden spike in performance, but intrinsic factors are more likely to generate a long-term behavioral change.
+Research shows that people are less motivated by extrinsic factors ― such as competition and cash rewards ― and more motivated by intrinsic factors.
+Extrinsic factors may create a sudden performance spike, but intrinsic factors are more likely to generate a long-term behavioral change.

-In Drive: The Surprising Truth About What Motivates Us, author Daniel Pink shares research that shows extrinsic motivation – such as competition and cash rewards – doesn’t last.
-However, intrinsic motivation – including the drive to do well, the urge for a “job well done” and a sense of fulfillment – genuinely drives performance.
+In Drive: The Surprising Truth About What Motivates Us, author Daniel Pink shares research that shows extrinsic motivation, such as competition and cash rewards, doesn’t last.
+However, intrinsic motivation — including the drive to do well, the urge for a “job well done,” and a sense of fulfillment — genuinely drives performance.

-When you create an employee improvement plan, specify your expectations in the areas where the staff member needs to improve, and offer resources that help your employee feel supported and valued.
+When you create an employee improvement plan, specify your expectations in the areas where the staff member needs to improve and offer resources that help your employee feel supported and valued.

 4. Improving employee performance requires an environment of trust.